D-08-05: Canadian Fruit Tree Export Program (CFTEP) for Malus, Pyrus, Chaenomeles, Cydonia and Prunus spp.

 Generation 4 (G4):

 (Synonyms: Certified, Nursery block) Material must be propagated from G1, G2 or G3 mother plants, grown in accordance with this directive.
-This is material most often grown for retail sale, i.e. wholesale and retail nurseries.
+This is material most often grown for retail sale, that is, wholesale and retail nurseries.

 All planting sites, regardless of the level of certification, must be clean cultivated or planted with an approved cover crop Poaceae (Gramineae) such as perennial rye grass (Lolium perenne), Italian rye grass (Lolium multiflorum) or (Brassica) such as canola (Brassica napus) or other crop approved in writing by the CFIA in which broad-leaved weeds are actively controlled.